ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can view the list of my liked recipes so that I can easily go back to them within the site._**

-  For logged-in users, My Favourites link is available from the navigation bar, which direct them to My Favourites page.
+  For logged-in users, My Favourites link is available from the navigation bar, which directs them to My Favourites page.
 Once a recipe is liked, the recipe is added to My Favourites page for the user so that they can easily find them when they need them.

   <img src="docs/images/testing/us-my-favourites.png" width=800>